Sydney-Informatics-Hub/nf4ls-materials/docs/instructor.md

 # Lesson guides

+## Overall

+The goal of this workshop is to teach Nextflow best practices, and highlight the most important features to know and learn about amongst Nextflows large, and often daunting, repertoire.

+Whilst there is a lot of technical information that needs to be covered in detail, remember to tie it back to the biology - your audience are bioscientists that need to use Nextflow to process data and run analyses for their research or applied goals.

+For example, why would a biologist care about learning Nextflow over a set of functional bash scripts?
+Throughout the lessons, provide examples of where a particular feature would be useful in the context of a researcher running.
+These will be suggested in the lesson-specific subsections.

 ## Part 1

 ### 1.3 Writing your first pipeline

-This is first hands-on Nextflow exercise.
+This is the first hands-on Nextflow exercise.
 In this lesson, you will guide learners through their initial Nextflow exercise by introducing them to the **fundamental building blocks of a minimal Nextflow script**.
 You'll cover the `process` and `workflow` scopes inside the `main.nf` file, focusing on key `process` compoenents like `input`, `ouput`, and `script`.
 Your main aim is to ensure learners understand the minimum components needed for a simple, working, one-step pipeline.

 - Highlight that this lesson is to introduce only the minimum requirements for a Nextflow script.
-- Reinforce that there are many ways to achieve the same thing but it is important to be consistent.
+- Reinforce that there are many ways to achieve the same thing but it is important to be consistent (e.g. see individual concepts below).
-- Ensure they grasp the core concept of having `process` that does something simple, that is called in the `workflow`.
+- Ensure they grasp the core concept of having a `process` that does something simple, that is called in the `workflow`.
 - You can use an analogy of `process` being similar to a function in R or Python, but you need to call the function to run it.

 === "Concept"